Green bridges for animals in urban areas (Reviving natural path)

 2. Limited space in dense urban areas

 Finding the physical space for wide, vegetated overpass is difficult in tightly packed cities.
-Overpasses must be long and wide so that it can give natural vibe to animals but many roads in urban areas have little room to built it.
+Overpasses must be long and wide so that they can give a natural vibe to animals, but many roads in urban areas have little room to build them.

 3. Ensuring animal usage

-Just because a bridge is build does not mean animals would definitely use it.
-Hence authorities should counter these issue – poor placement, Un-natural design which causes animals to avoide them.
+Just because a bridge is built does not mean animals will definitely use it.
+Hence, authorities should counter these issues – poor placement, unnatural design which causes animals to avoid them.
 Cities must invest in ecological studies, tracking data and behavioral research to build crossings.

 5. Lack of public awareness

 Wildlife connectivity isn’t a big issue for most voters and policymakers.
 It is often ignored and many see it as a luxury rather than a necessity for wildlife.
-Without public pressure or medi or media support these infrastructures often get delayed or dropped from the list.
+Without public pressure or media support, these infrastructures often get delayed or dropped from the list.

-Green bridges are not impossible to build but they required funding vision and long term commitment.
-Fortunately most of cities are now recognising it as needy not as optional.
+Green bridges are not impossible to build, but they require funding, vision, and long-term commitment.
+Fortunately, most cities are now recognising it as necessary, not as optional.

 Green bridges for animals